HaigBishop/quiet-consensus/sct/creating_the_sct_contract.md

 - Display the contract address
 - Automatically update your `config.ts` file with the contract address
 - Also update the poll uploader's `config.ts` file with SCT values for cross-project usage
+- Also update the web config file with both SCT code hash and contract address

 ## Next Steps